Need assistance in choosing the right insurance plan?

 There is no scope of changing the allocation of the funds or the securities in an index fund as the market index is the lead.
 Mutual funds offer better flexibility since the fund manager can switch the allocation of securities as per their performance to maximise investor returns.

-• Type of Investment:
+Type of investment:

 An index fund can invest in stocks, bonds, and any other securities that are also a part of the market index.
 The index fund’s composition and asset allocation match the market index it follows.
 Mutual funds invest in securities chosen by the fund manager and according to the fund’s objective.